dglynch/kq6-autosplitter/README.md

 # kq6-autosplitter

-This is LiveSplit Auto Splitter for King's Quest VI: Heir Today, Gone Tomorrow.
+This is a LiveSplit Auto Splitter for King's Quest VI: Heir Today, Gone Tomorrow.

 ## Instructions for use